Visit Iceland's Stunning Black Sand Beaches and Glaciers

 Diamond Beach: Shimmering Ice & Black Sand

 Diamond Beach is full of contrasts.
-Near the Jokulsarlon Glacier Lagoon, it boasts black sands scattered with gleaming ice chunks that have washed ashore.
+Near the Jokulsarlon Glacier Lagoon, it’s got black sands scattered with gleaming ice chunks that have washed ashore.
+I’m not talking little specs…I’m talking big chunks of iceberg from the Breiðamerkurjökull glacier.
+They look like sparkling diamonds when the sun hits them.
+Absolutely stunning.

 If you're lucky, you’ll spot seals running amok among the icebergs.
 It’s no wonder this beach has earned its place as one of Iceland’s top attractions.